SuciuCaesar12/codeT5-method-name-prediction/README.md

       | rougeL      | 0.662 | 0.578 | 0.573 | 0.577 |
       | rougeLsum   | 0.662 | 0.578 | 0.574 | 0.575 |

-    * The results indicate that `code summarization` performs better than `mask prediction` on shorter method names, while `mask prediction` performs better on longer method names.
+    * The results indicate that `code summarization` performs better than `mask prediction` on shorter methods, while `mask prediction` performs better on longer method names.

 # How to Run <a name="how-to-run"></a>